ylnekcam/ExamFromArthur/README.md

 * Clone the repository
 * open on vscode
 * run using explorer or
-* using cli cd FindYoungest and the dotnet run
+* using cli cd FindYoungest and then dotnet run

 # using postman